Aster amellus ‘King George’: A Charming European Perennial Revealing Blue-Violet Beauty

-Aster amellus ‘King George’ is also known as the Italian Aster ‘King George’, Michaelmas Daisy ‘King George’, European Michaelmas Daisy, Fall Aster ‘King George’ or Italian Starwort ‘King George’.
-It belongs to the Asteraceae family of plants, a relative to Chrysanthemums and the Sunflower.
-It is native to Europe.
-Aster amellus ‘King George’ is an herbaceous perennial that grows to 2ft or 60cm.
+Background and Family: Aster amellus ‘King George’, commonly known as Italian Aster ‘King George’, Michaelmas Daisy ‘King George’, European Michaelmas Daisy, Fall Aster ‘King George’, or Italian Starwort ‘King George’, belongs to the Asteraceae family of plants.
+This family includes well-known members such as Chrysanthemums and Sunflowers.
+Native to Europe, Aster amellus ‘King George’ boasts a rich botanical heritage.